jlevy/kmd/kmd/docs/markdown/topics/b1_kmd_overview.md

 Within a workspace, files are organized into folders by type, including resources, notes, configs, and exports.
-Most text items are stored in Markdown format with YAML front matter (the same format used by Jekyll or other static site generators), optionaly with some HTML for structure if needed.
+Most text items are stored in Markdown format with YAML front matter (the same format used by Jekyll or other static site generators), optionally with some HTML for structure if needed.
 But with Kmd you can process or export items in any other format you wish, like a PDF or a webpage.